alarie-c/starkey/README.md

 > In essence, it has the stack and tree.
 The stack only ever has a single statement worth of expressions on it.
 As soon as the parser hits a semicolor (or similar terminating token) it tries to reduce based on the current state.
 The state is set as it encounters tokens.
 For example, when it reaches a `var` token, the state is set to `"VAR EXPR"` which is then used to turn an identifier and any other expr into a `VarExpr` which is pushed to the tree.

 > The only problem I forsee with this is that everything needs to be parsed into a single thing.
 Any kind of ambiguity has to be encapsulated in some way.
 For example, function parameters have to be a single thing, because I'm not about to reduce an ambiguous number of identifiers into what's a function name, parameter, type annotation, return type, etc.

+# 11/5/24
+> This parser is working really well so far.
+There are a couple parts of the code that are super duper sketchy that I need to work out and handle a little better, but other than that, everything works as intended and is scalable/modular exactly the way I had planned.